Hayman Island: History

+Climate

+Hayman Island has a tropical savanna climate (Köppen: Aw) with a hot, rainy season during the summer months and a warm, relatively dry season during the winter months.

 Transport

 Guests to the island arrive by Hayman's private fleet of luxury motor yachts, and private charter helicopter or Air Whitsunday seaplane.

+Education

+Hayman Island State School is a government primary (Prep-6) school at Hayman Island (20.0565°S 148.8873°E).
+The school buildings and grounds are provided and maintained by the resort.
+It is only for the children of workers and guests on the island.
+From 2021 to 2023, enrolment numbers ranged from 2 to 8 students.
+However, the staff turnover on the island also means a high turnover of students, some of them arriving from overseas countries with varying levels of English language skills.
+As at 2024, it has two teachers, a teaching principal and an early childhood teacher.

+There are no secondary schools on Hayman Island nor nearby.
+Families often leave the island for this reason.
+Options for those remaining on the island include distance education and boarding school.

 Popular culture

-Hayman Island contributed to Australian popular culture when the television series Barrier Reef began filming at Hayman in 1969.
+Hayman Island contributed to Australian popular culture when the television series Barrier Reef (originally titled Minus Five) was filmed at Hayman Island from September 1969.

-In 1972, the first people to row unaided across the Pacific Ocean, Sylvia Cook and John Fairfax arrived at Hayman Island after spending 361 days crossing the ocean.
+In 1972, the first people to row unaided across the Pacific Ocean, Sylvia Cook and John Fairfax, arrived at Hayman Island after spending 361 days crossing the ocean.

 In 1995, British Labour Party leader Tony Blair addressed Rupert Murdoch and the leaders of News Corporation at Hayman Island, laying the groundwork for Murdoch's eventual support of the party at the 1997 election.